 Please support your local pirates!
-For a list of Pirate Parties around the world visit [link] (PP Int) or [link] (Wikipedia).
+For a list of Pirate Parties around the world visit PP International or Wikipedia.

-Join this suport group to raise awareness within the community and spread the word.
+Join this suport group to raise awareness within the community.
 (Requests are auto-approved.)

 Reform of copyright law